 Medicare Advantage plans are local to the county level, and there are many options for you to choose from.
-In 2022, there are 583 Medicare Advantage plans available.
-Between 2021 and 2022, there was a nearly 11% increase in plan options (526 plans in 2021).
-This means there are more ways to find a plan that’s right for your health and budget.
+In 2023, there are 627 Medicare Advantage plans available.
+This is a 7.5% increase between 2022 and 2023.
+There were 583 plans available in 2022, 526 in 2021, and 474 in 2020.
+Now, there are even more ways to find a plan that’s right for your health and budget.

 The Centers for Medicare and Medicaid Services (CMS) requires prescription drug coverage.
 You could face penalties if you don’t have creditable coverage when you first sign-up for Medicare Part A and B. To have creditable coverage, you’ll likely need to enroll in either a Medicare Advantage Prescription Drug plan or a standalone prescription drug plan, also known as Medicare Part D.

 Medicare Part D is a federal government program that offers Medicare eligibles prescription drug coverage, whether you live in Florida – or elsewhere.
 Part D is provided by private insurance companies that contract with the Centers for Medicare and Medicaid Services (CMS)—similar to Medicare Advantage plans.

 Medicare Part D works with Original Medicare Parts A & B. If you have a Medicare Advantage plan, you would likely get prescription coverage through a Medicare Advantage Prescription Drug plan (MAPD).
 You can have either an MAPD or Medicare Part D, but you cannot have both.